therealsphinx/support.balsamiq.com/content/desktop/sharing.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Is there a Mockups Viewer to share my prototypes with my clients?"
+title: "Is There a Mockups Viewer to Share My Prototypes with My Clients?"
 menu:
   menudesktop:
     parent: desktop